avinashji1302/Weather_Application_Using_Realtime_API/README.md

 ## License

-The Humari Dukaan project is licensed under the [MIT License](LICENSE).
+Weather Application - Using real time Api Project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code as per the terms of the license.